For supported Kubernetes versions and key component versions, see Platform support and component versions.

 property.
 If any property for that statefulset needs to be changed from the default set of values, then it can be set directly on the object representing the node pool, any properties that are omitted are defaulted to the base value.
 See the following example (additional whitespace added for display purposes only):""

-is the suffix for the default partition.fusion_node_type=analytics
+is the suffix for the default partition.② Overrides the settings for the analytics Solr pods.

 .
 You can use the fusion_node_type